FarshadAmiri/complex-systems-simulations/readme.md

 # 🧩 Complex Systems Simulations

-Welcome to a curated collection of **complex systems** and **agent-based modeling (ABM)** projects — a sandbox for exploring emergent phenomena, dynamical behaviors, and foundational computational models.
+This is a curated collection of **complex systems** and **agent-based modeling (ABM)** projects — a sandbox for exploring emergent phenomena, dynamical behaviors, and foundational computational models.
 Each subfolder hosts a standalone simulation with code, configuration and visualization.